minhhquann3009/Blockchain-Application/README.md

 time from the simulation entirely, making determinism structural.

 Verified identical on macOS and Linux: 48104-byte log, matching state root.

+## Configuration

+Scenario parameters live in `config/scenarios.json` (spec s.6 allows delay patterns to be file-driven, and requires the node count to be configurable at 8 or more). `default` applies everywhere; each scenario block overrides it.
+Node count defaults to 8; T7 runs 2 Byzantine validators (f = 2 at n = 8).
+If the file is missing or malformed the run falls back to built-in defaults rather than failing, so the config is a tuning surface, not a hard dependency.

+## Logging fields

+Every entry carries the four fields the spec (s.6) requires -- `ts` (timestamp), `node`, `type`, `h` (height) -- plus `r` (round). `ts` is VIRTUAL time from the scheduler, not wall time: a wall clock would break the byte-identical rerun requirement of s.8 while adding nothing, since virtual time already orders events correctly.

 ## Header-before-body gossip (spec section 6)